Stu Foord

-Stu Foord (born September 23, 1985 in Regina, Saskatchewan) is a former Canadian football running back.
+Stu Foord (born September 23, 1985) is a Canadian former professional football running back.
 He was originally signed by the Saskatchewan Roughriders as an undrafted free agent in 2008.
 Before joining the Roughriders, Foord played five years for the Regina Thunder of the Prairie Football Conference.

 Football career

 Amateur

 Foord played high school football for Thom Collegiate in Regina.
 After finishing his high school career, he played junior football for the Regina Thunder of the Prairie Football Conference.
 Foord was invited to the Saskatchewan Roughriders training camp after the 2006 season, but was cut due to a combination of on-field performance and off-field issues.
 He returned to play for the Thunder during the 2007 season, where he was ranked among the PFC's top five in all-purpose yards, kick return yards, punt return yards, rushing, receiving and punt returns.
 Foord was named the Thunder's most valuable player after his last two seasons with the club.